-It gives me great pleasure to provide the Annual Licensing Report for 2018/19, in accordance with Section 12(A) Licensing (Scotland) Act 2005.
-During this year the Minimum Unit Pricing of Alcohol was introduced in Scotland.
-We will work through the Evaluation Advisory Group to assess the impact of this legislation.
+It gives me great pleasure to provide the Annual Licensing Report for 2019/20, in accordance with Section 12(A) Licensing (Scotland) Act 2005.
+During this year Police Scotland has continued to work tirelessly towards supporting and enforcing the licensing objectives.

-Working in partnership is key to effective regulation in liquor licensing.
-Police Scotland remains committed to working closely with partners in the 32 Local Authorities across Scotland to ensure a fair and consistent approach.
+Police Scotland continues to work closely with local authorities and partnership agencies to deliver effective regulation in liquor licencing.
 Preventing alcohol fuelled violence, disorder and antisocial behaviour is a priority and I believe that working together to achieve effective early intervention and enforcement is vital to this.